mr-raw/hra_recycling/README.md

 ## Installation

 This integration is currently in development.
-It will not work if you try it right now.
-It will not work until I release 0.1.0.
+Basic functionality is up and running.
+Please create an issue if you encounter bugs.

 Version plans
-- [ ] 0.1.0 First release.
+- [x] 0.1.0 First release.
 Will have basic functionality.
 All the fractions will be shown.
 User mistakes will not be accounted for.
-This will break the integration and throw errors around :)
+This will break the integration and throw errors around.

-> More info to come.

 - [ ] 1.0.0 Final release.
 You can choose which fractions to track.
 The integration has been thorougly tested.

 #### Setup and configuration is done in the UI